-Governor Arthur Boreman needed a prison.
-Unable to use Virginia State Penitentiary and he knew a facility was crucial to the reputation of the newly formed West Virginia.
+Governor Arthur Boreman needed a prison after being barred from Virginia state’s.
+He knew a facility was crucial to the reputation to the newly formed West Virginia.

-But the money was denied and criminals were held inside a small jail in Wheeling, West Virginia.
-This was the new state’s capital.
+But they were denied government money.
+The worst criminals were held inside a small jail in Wheeling, the new capital of West Virginia.
+It quickly became overcrowded.

-The North Wagon Gate was constructed from hand-cut sandstone, than the North and South cellblocks built up around it.
-The iconic 4-storey Administration tower was added last, including the Warden’s office on an upper level in the crown of West Virginia Penitentiary.
+Starting with the North Wagon Gate constructed from hand-cut sandstone in 1866.
+The North and South cellblocks built up around it.
+And finally the iconic 4 floor Administration tower was added last, including the Warden’s office on an upper level in the crown of West Virginia Penitentiary.

-By 1886, stories of inhumane punishment were leaked to the Cincinnati Enquirer newspaper.
+Only 10 years later, in 1886, stories of inhumane punishment told to newspapers like the Cincinnati Enquirer.

-Former Assistant Superintendent Wilkerson had seen enough.
-After leaving West Virginia Penitentiary he told stories of torture and violence on inmates.
+Former Assistant Superintendent Wilkerson had seen enough and after leaving West Virginia Penitentiary he told stories of torture and violence done on inmates.

 From the Cincinnati Enquirer interview with Wilkerson – –